 Close to the former US embassy in Tehran, shut down after students stormed in during the 1979 Revolution, the Artists’ Garden is also the place of a lovely vegetarian restaurant.
 In case you are tired of kebabs and want some greens in your life, that is.

-One of my favourite parks in Tehran is the rocky Jamshidieh Park, also known as the Stone Garden.
+One of my favorite parks in Tehran is the rocky Jamshidieh Park, also known as the Stone Garden.

 Strolling around Tehran’s Jamshidieh Park you will find waterfalls, a lake, rock sculptures, water channels as well as cafes, restaurants and picnic areas.